-In an era where consumers prefer to receive their information of their own volition through channels like search and social media, traditional marketing tactics can sometimes feel too obvious or just plain pushy.
+In an era where consumers prefer to receive information of their own volition through channels like search and social media, traditional marketing tactics can sometimes feel too obvious or just plain pushy.
 Gone are the days when marketers could bombard consumers with information in the hopes of converting a few individuals into loyal customers.
 Modern consumers are weary of these types of heavy-handed marketing efforts and can spot them from a mile away.
 How can you try to genuinely engage and connect with new and existing customers in this communication landscape?
 Or even better, what if your customers actually looked forward to your marketing instead of dreading it?
 That’s where content marketing comes in.

 What exactly is content marketing?